Neighborhood of Focus

 Landbank acquisition of Paramount Building cleared the title and paved the way for ownership by Walnut Hills Redevelopment Foundation; The Port’s ownership will bring savings from sales-tax exemption on construction materials; The Port’s DREAM commercial real estate loan utilized for the buildout of Esoteric Brewery.

 Morgan and Wayne | Housing

 Initial phases focus on Morgan and Wayne including renovations of existing homes and construction of new infill housing.
-To date we have sold nine homes (six new-builds and three rehabbed homes) and have one rehab underway.
+To date we have sold ten homes (six new-builds and four rehabbed homes) and have three homes underway.